cairis-platform/cairis/docs/actrl.rst

    | **People**      |   Y    |      Y      |   Y    |
    +-----------------+--------+-------------+--------+

-We use asset models to visually model desired access between subjects and resources.

-We propose exploiting this feature by adorning these ends with access control information.
+Asset models visually model desired access between subjects and resources, and the ends of asset associations can capture access control information.

 Possible adornments for access needs are one or more of read (r), write (w), and interact (x).
 The choice of *x* is inspired by the execute permission used in unix, but the use of the term *interact* allows for a wider range of interaction affordances than execution.
 Where r, w, or x adornment are not shown on the end of an association, it is assumed no access needs to take place.

 .. figure:: adornEg.jpg
    :alt: Access control adornment example

 For example, the figure above shows the relationship between a Works Diary and Diary Event.
 Both are information assets and the former contains one or more of the latter.
 The adornment on the tail end of the Works Diary-Diary Event association should be read as *a works diary needs to read a diary event*.
 The figure also indicates that diary events do not need to read, write, or interact with work diaries.

+Multiple access needs can be captured in a comma-separated need list.
+For example, replacing *r* with *r,w* in the above example indicates that *a works diary needs to read and write a diary event*.

 Modelling access control policies with policy statements
 --------------------------------------------------------